-Robert F. Murphy is the Ray and Stephanie Lane Professor of Computational Biology and Head of the Computational Biology Department (formerly the Ray and Stephanie Lane Center for Computational Biology) in the School of Computer Science at Carnegie Mellon University.
-He also is Professor of Biological Sciences, Biomedical Engineering, and Machine Learning, and was a founding director (with Ivet Bahar) of the Joint Carnegie Mellon University-University of Pittsburgh Ph.D.
+Robert F. Murphy is the Ray and Stephanie Lane Professor of Computational Biology at Carnegie Mellon University.
+He also is Professor of Biological Sciences, Biomedical Engineering, and Machine Learning.
+He was Founding Head of the Computational Biology Department (formerly the Ray and Stephanie Lane Center for Computational Biology) in the School of Computer Science at Carnegie Mellon from 2009 to 2020.
+He was also Founding Director (with Ivet Bahar) of the Joint Carnegie Mellon University-University of Pittsburgh Ph.D.
 Program in Computational Biology.
-He is also Honorary Professor of Biology at the Albert Ludwig University of Freiburg, Germany, was named as the first External Senior Fellow of the School of Life Sciences in the Freiburg Institute for Advanced Studies, and was the recipient of an Alexander von Humboldt Foundation Senior Research Award.
-He is a Fellow of the American Institute for Medical and Biological Engineering and served as President of the International Society for Advancement of Cytometry.
+He is an Honorary Professor of Biology at the Albert Ludwig University of Freiburg, Germany, was named as the first External Senior Fellow of the School of Life Sciences in the Freiburg Institute for Advanced Studies, and was the recipient of an Alexander von Humboldt Foundation Senior Research Award.
+He is a Fellow of the Institute of Electrical and Electronic Engineers IEEE) and the American Institute for Medical and Biological Engineering, and served as President of the International Society for Advancement of Cytometry.
 He was the first full-term chair of the Biodata Management and Analysis Study Section of the National Institutes of Health, and was a member of the National Advisory General Medical Sciences Council, and the National Institutes of Health Council of Councils.

 Dr. Murphy has received research grants from the National Institutes of Health, the National Science Foundation, the American Cancer Society, the American Heart Association, the Arthritis Foundation, and the Rockefeller Brothers Fund.
 He has co-edited two books and three special journal issues on cell imaging, and has published over 200 research papers.